gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

   (:require [myproject.lib :as lib]))

 (defn do-stuff [x]
+  ; Do dangerous stuff
   (lib/send-nukes)
+  ; Return a value
   x)

-; Normal usage
+; Normal usage, prints "This was bad.
+Really bad."
-(do-stuff "hi")
+(do-stuff 0)
-; Safe testing
+; Safe testing, prints "No problem"
-(binding [lib/send-nukes (fn [] (println "No problem"))] (do-stuff "hi"))
+(binding [lib/send-nukes (fn [] (println "No problem"))] (do-stuff 0))
 {% endhighlight %}

-In my opinion this style of dependency injection is the simplest one.
+In my opinion this style of dependency injection is the simplest one[^gotcha].
 It's a shame that it isn't available in more languages.

+[^dynamic-languages]:
+    Some examples of languages that use dynamic scoping by default are APL, Bash, Latex and Emacs Lisp.

+[^debatable]:
+    Some will undoubtedly disagree with me about the importance of dependency injection.

+[^gotcha]:
+    There is a minor gotcha with threading though.
+Before spawning a new thread you have to wrap its main function using `bound-fn`, or else it will use the default bindings.